acastroaraujo/SelfStudy/Probability & Statistics/FAS/1-Probability.md

 \underset{c \in \mathbb R}{\arg \min}\ E\left[(X - c)^2\right] = E[X]
 $$

 If we where to choose a different "loss function" besides the MSE, we could come up with different "best" choices for $c$.
-For example, the value $c$ that minimizes the Mean Absolute Error is the *median*.
+For example, the *median* is the value $c$ that minimizes the Mean Absolute Error ($|X - c|$).

 ****